galaxyproject/training-material/topics/admin/tutorials/tool-management/tutorial.md

 >    $ wget {{ site.url }}{% link topics/sequence-analysis/tutorials/mapping/workflows/mapping.ga %}
 >    ```
 >
-> 2. Use the Ephemeris command [`workflow-to-tools`](https://ephemeris.readthedocs.io/en/latest/commands/workflow-to-tools.html) to extract the tool list from this workflow, into a file named `workflow_tools.yml`.
+> 2. Use the Ephemeris command [`workflow-to-tools`](https://ephemeris.readthedocs.io/en/latest/commands/workflow-to-tools.html) to extract the tool list from this workflow into a file named `workflow_tools.yml`.
 >
 >    > ### {% icon question %} Question
 >    > What did your command look like?